Marianna Kiyanovska

 Marianna Kiyanovska (born 17 November 1973) is a Ukrainian poet, translator and a literary scholar and is a recipient of the Shevchenko National Prize (2020) and the Zbigniew Herbert International Literary Award (2022) for the poetry book The Voices of Babyn Yar.
-She is a member of the National Union of Writers of Ukraine and the Ukrainian PEN.
+She is a member of the National Union of Writers of Ukraine and PEN Ukraine.

 Early life and education

 Marianna Kiyanovska was born on 17 November 1973 in Zhovkva.
 She holds a degree in Ukrainian studies from the Ivan Franko National University of Lviv.
 She co-created an all-female literary group called ММЮННА ТУГА, together with Natalka Sniadanko, Mariana Savka and others.

 Career

 She debuted in 1997 with poetry book Reincarnation.
 Her works have appeared in various anthologies, almanacs and magazines, such as Svitovyd, Suchasnist, Chetver, Kuryer Kryvbasu, Kalmius, Literatura na Świecie, Studium, Akcent and Ukrainian Quarterly.

 In 2011, she founded the Big Hedgehog: the first non-governmental literary award in Ukraine dedicated to honoring authors of books for children and youth.
 She is the coordinator of the Lviv office of Ukrainian Association of Writers, as well as a member of National Union of Ukrainian Writers and PEN Ukraine.

 She works as a translator and has translated to Ukrainian works by Salim Babullaoglu, Julian Tuwim, Eugeniusz Tkaczyszyn-Dycki, Adam Wiedemann, Gintaras Grajauskas, and Shota Iatashvili.

 Her works have been translated into eighteen languages including English, German and Italian.